Articul8 Hex-Model™: The Tri-Axis Technology Landscape

 The scoring methodology provides a transparent, weighted view of a vendor's true strategic fit:

-This sophisticated, evidence-based approach, combining granular feature scoring with weighted cross-dimensional mapping, ensures the Hex-Model moves far beyond a visual snapshot—transforming it into the powerful decision-making tool leaders need to gain a sharper, more structured understanding of vendor strengths, limitations, and overall strategic fit.
+This sophisticated, evidence-based approach, which combines granular feature scoring with weighted cross-dimensional mapping, ensures that the Hex-Model moves far beyond a visual snapshot.
+It transforms into the influential decision-making tool leaders need to gain a sharper, more structured understanding of vendor strengths, limitations, and overall strategic fit.